 Note: the purpose of this document is to give guidelines to organisations that want to develop new candidate ISO 20022 resource definitions.
 Such requests are subject to the approval of a business justification by the ISO 20022 Registration Management Group (RMG).
 Please consult the iso20022.org website for additional details on the registration process.
 The business justification must include the following captions, as described.
 Business justifications are to be uploaded at www.iso200222.org

 Name of the request:

-Corporate-to-bank Bank Guarantee/API resources
+Corporate-to-bank Bank Guarantee/Stand-by LC API resources

 Submitting organisation(s):

 Swift

 Scope of the new development: